 Churchill’s opening day produced a record handle.
 So did Santa Anita’s.
 Other racetracks, including Gulfstream Park and Oaklawn Park, are thriving even though they offer limited if any attendance.

-Bookie software agents should never expect to get rich off their horse racing betting platform.
+Bookie software agents should never expect to get rich off their horse racing betting platform online.
 They can make steady revenue from horse racing, though.

-How horse betting operators differ from sportsbook operators
+How horse betting operators differ from online sportsbook operators

 What is a bookie?
 No matter your answer, it will differ from someone who offers bets on horses.